 - 1) The Executive Director in writing may suspend the Family Unit Offering Policy when the occupancy rate is less than 97% for family units. - 2) MPHA will offer family units based on vacate date and the applicant's suitability for the unit.
 The unit with the oldest vacate date is offered first. - 3) MPHA will offer a unit to an applicant for a family unit.
-If the applicant declines the unit, the applicant will be offered a second unit If the applicant declines the second unit the Applicant's name will be removed from the waiting list and they may not reapply for one year running from the date of last rejection. - 4) MPHA may offer an additional unit to an applicant family when the applicant makes a request in writing for an additional offer, within 5 working days of the showing, based solely upon the following reasons.: - a) The first offered unit is not accessible to the applicant's employment or job training site;

-- b) The first offered unit is not accessible to their daycare or special education facility for their child; - c) The first offered unit is not accessible to the medical or other support service necessary to the applicant's ability to be lease compliant, where such support service is a) provided by a limited number of agencies, b) does not provide citywide transportation services and the applicant cannot use public transportation services. - 5) MPHA may offer a scattered site unit at 20% of monthly adjusted income where five Applicants have declined the unit.
+If the applicant declines the unit, the applicant will be offered a second unit If the applicant declines the second unit the Applicant's name will be removed from the waiting list. - 4) MPHA may offer an additional unit to an applicant family who has declined two units when the applicant makes a request in writing for an additional offer, within 5 working days of the showing, based solely upon the following reasons.: - a) The first offered unit is not accessible to the applicant's employment or job training site; - b) The first offered unit is not accessible to their daycare or special education facility for their child; - c) The first offered unit is not accessible to the medical or other support service necessary to the applicant's ability to be lease compliant, where such support service is a) provided by a limited number of agencies, b) does not provide citywide transportation services and the applicant cannot use public transportation services. - 5) MPHA may offer a scattered site unit at 20% of monthly adjusted income where five Applicants have declined the unit.